aelyo-softworks/ShellBoost-Samples/README.md

 ShellBoost comes with the following samples:
 *	**Overview**: A very simple Console application shell folder that contains a fixed set of virtual shell items and folders.

+*	**Core Overview**: A very simple Console .NET Core application shell folder that contains a fixed set of virtual shell items and folders.

+*	**VB Overview**: A very simple Console .NET Core VB.NET application shell folder that contains a fixed set of virtual shell items and folders.

 *	**Local Folder**: A Console application shell folder that supports a combination of virtual shell items and physical shell items.

 *	**Registry Folder**: A Console application shell folder that mimics the official Windows Registry Editor (“regedit.exe”) with only virtual shell items and custom UI using WinForms.
 Also supports the "Send To" context menu.